fredrik-rose/AdventOfCode2021/README.md

     return [int(x) for x in re.findall(r'-?\d+', line)]
 ```

+A stack can easily be implemented using a list.

 ### Numpy

 Numpy convolve can be used to implement a custom moving average: